Trevahok/sarah.ai/README.md

 - Arxiv — Access recent publications data via Arxiv API and even get a summary of research papers.
 - GPT3 summarizer — Summarize data from any of the above using GPT3.

+## Demo
+Find a realtime demo here: https://sarah-ai.streamlit.app/

+Note: It works on GPT4 and OpenAI credits remaining.

 ## Instructions
 1. Setup a venv
 `python3 -m venv venv`